clubajax/react-state-store/README.md

 RSS differs from the [Flux Architecture](http://facebook.github.io/flux/).
 Flux dispatches to all registered callbacks, while RSS dispatches only to the relevant callbacks.
 RSS is essentially a pub/sub pattern.
 While this loses a few of the features of Flux, such as deterministic call order, it makes up for it in simplicity of setup, and a synchronistic system.
 RSS is essentially immutable, in that the internal state is not exposed to changes.

 Unlike Redux, it maintains a single state tree.
 There is no rewind of state, or undo, but because of this it is faster and uses much less memory.
+Also unlike Redux, you can connect _instances_ to state, not just classes.

 ## Usage